PLEASE NOTE THAT THE CITY OF YORK HUMAN RELATIONS COMMISSION OFFICE IS CLOSED TO THE PUBLIC AT THIS TIME DUE TO THE VANDALISM.

 The Commission attempts to prevent discrimination through an education, training, and outreach effort and by promoting harmony and good will among groups throughout the community.

-To promote public health, safety, general welfare and interest by assuring equal opportunity to all individuals and to safeguard their right to public accommodation, to secure housing and to foster the employment of all individuals in accordance with their fullest capacities regardless of their race, color, familial status, religion, creed, ancestry, age, sex, national origin, disability, sexual orientation, or use of a support animal.
+We promote public health, safety, general welfare and the best interests of our residents by assuring equal opportunities and safeguarding their right to public accommodation, secure housing and equal employment in accordance with their fullest capacities regardless of their race, color, familial status, religion, creed, ancestry, age, sex, national origin, disability, sexual orientation, or use of a support animal.

 Sponsor or Co-sponsor at least 3 public forums or educational seminars, dealing with the prevention of discrimination or fostering of goodwill among groups.